 YouSeeU is designed to be compatible with many different computers, cameras, and Internet browsers.
 Here are some basic requirements that ensure you have a good experience.

 1. You can use a Mac or PC and desktop or laptop. iPads and some mobile tablets do not have the operating system features to conduct all activity types in YouSeeU.

-If you think your speed is low, you can check at a website like this one: http://www.speedtest.net/
+If you want to check your network speed independently of the Virtual Classroom, you can check at a website like: http://www.speedtest.net/

 3. A wired Internet connection is preferred.
 We understand that many people use a wireless connection from school, home, or even in a public area like Starbucks.
 Most of the time, wireless connections are fine.
 But, there may be times when a wireless connection can momentarily drop data in a connection.
 This will cause problems if you are uploading a video file or participating in an oral exam.
 If you find that your wireless connection is unstable, then use a wired connection or a stable wireless connection during upload or record.

 4. Your Internet browser must be up-to-date.
 You’re OK If you have installed or updated the browser within the past six months.
 The recommended browsers for best performance are Chrome and Firefox.
 If you run into issues using YouSeeU, start by installing a new browser as your current browser may have too many add-ons or restrictions.